halyph/mind-flow/docs/blog/2022/2022-08-20-mkdocs-gh-actions.md

 ## Github Action

 I host my rendered site via Github Pages.
 I could deploy it manually, but it's 2022 and I can easily use Github actions for free deployment.
+I've decided to use [github-action-push-to-another-repository](https://github.com/marketplace/actions/push-directory-to-another-repository).
+It's pretty simple and transparent, has narrow scope and well documented.

 Just write post, commit and push to repo and site generation will be done automatically and transparent for me.
 Profit!

 ## Epilogue